 - 1. Before setting any Motion in Limine for hearing, counsel must meet and confer in person or by telephone or communication technology on every point raised in the Motion in Limine.
 The Motion in Limine may not be scheduled for a hearing unless the hearing notice contains a certification of a good faith attempt to resolve the matter without court action as to each point.
 The hearing notice must identify the specific points in dispute.
-A copy of the hearing notice must be provided to chambers by email to division20b@ocnjcc.org - 2.
+A copy of the hearing notice must be provided to chambers by email to 22osceola@ninthcircuit.org - 2.
 Within seven (7) days of any unsuccessful meet-and-confer, the movant must file a memorandum of law specifically describing the basis for the requested evidentiary ruling with argument and supporting authority. - 3.
 At least five (5) business days before the scheduled hearing on any Motion in Limine, the opposing party must file a memorandum in opposition specifically describing the basis for the opposition with argument and supporting authority. - 4.
 If the meet and confer results in an agreement on any portion of any Motion in Limine, the moving party shall prepare and file a stipulation signed by the movant and opposing party indicating in writing which of the points in the Motion in Limine are agreed to by the opposing party.
 The stipulation shall be filed within seven (7) days of the meet and confer, and an agreed order may be submitted for rendition. - 5.
-Unless the order on the Motion in Limine states otherwise, all rulings on the Motion in Limine are non-final orders subject to modification during trial as evidence is presented.
-See Fla.
-Stat. § 90.104. - 6.
 Hearing time on Motions in Limine is reserved for truly disputed evidentiary rulings applicable to the case.
 Counsel are specifically discouraged from using hearing time to argue or reargue matters appropriately resolved on summary judgment or to address form omnibus motions, general questions of evidence, law not tied to the case, or matters not in genuine dispute.